tamentis/rpdb/README.rst

     nc 127.0.0.1 4444

-Installation on CPython (standard Python)
+Installation in CPython (standard Python)
 -----------------------------------------

     pip install rpdb

+For a quick, ad hoc alternative, you can copy the entire rpdb subdirectory (the directory directly containing the __init.py file) to somewhere on your
+$PYTHONPATH.

 Installation in a Tomcat webapp
 -------------------------------